nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_1/readme.md

   <tbody>
     <tr>
         <td colspan="4">
-            <p>To ensure that data are findable by those in your community: Deposit data in repositories to preserve the data over time.</p>
+            <p>To ensure that data are findable by those in your community:</p>
             <ul>
+            <li>Deposit data in repositories to preserve the data over time.</li>
             <li>Assign your dataset a persistent identifier (PID), such as a digital object identifier (DOI).</li>
             <li>Add rich, self-describing metadata in your data files and register the metadata in a metadata catalog that will enable your data to be properly curated.</li>
                 <ul>